tristanbes/qiubaiying.github.io/_posts/2024-11-28-how-i-used-ai-to-hack-my-crossfit-waiting-list.md

 ## The Light Bulb Moment

-As someone who coded for a decade before moving into a CTO role, I knew there had to be a better way.
-The solution was clear: why wait for delayed push notifications when I could query the API directly?
+As someone who coded for a decade before getting more hands-off, I knew there had to be a better way.
+The solution was clear: why wait for delayed push notifications when I could query the API directly (which is not public by the way) ?
 But there was a catch - while the concept was simple, the modern development landscape had evolved significantly since my coding days.

 ## Enter AI: My Unexpected Coding Buddy